karjac14/Portfolio-SIte/tutorial-week-4.md

+_Edit: This tutorial is an explanation of what I did learned in Week 4 Chessboard assignement.
+With chess 2.0 came in this week, that has more emphasized requirements and starting points, some parts may not be relevant for chess 2.0.

 From the last week's assignemnt, I learned how to link the three parts of the MVC, (well, what I think it should be) I will recap how the three were linked, some invocations, and return values in the Chessboard assignment.
 There may be more ways of doing these linkages between the M, V and C, but I will show below how I demonstrated them: